Hiwonder-docs/TurboPi/source/docs/11_network_configuration.md

 <img src="../_static/media/11.network_configuration/section_1/image28.png" style="width:700px" />

-(8) After a short wait, the robot’s icon will appear on the main screen, and the LED on the expansion board will remain steadily lit.
+(8) After a short wait, the robot's icon will appear on the main screen, and the LED on the expansion board will remain steadily lit.

 <img src="../_static/media/11.network_configuration/section_1/image7.png" style="width:700px" />

-(9) Press and hold the robot icon in the app to view the robot’s assigned IP address and device ID.
+(9) Press and hold the robot icon in the app to view the robot's assigned IP address and device ID.

 <img src="../_static/media/11.network_configuration/section_1/image30.png" style="width:700px" />